-In the first of a three-part series, Dexis explores issues around mental health, stress, and trauma in development.
+In the first of a two-part series, Dexis explores issues around mental health, stress, and trauma in development.

 People in developing countries often contend with a range of ongoing stressors from active conflict, post-conflict transition, fragile governance structures, and economic uncertainty to name a few.
 Now in the era of COVID-19, existing insecurities are heightened, and local stakeholders must navigate additional fears, disinformation, and other effects of the rapidly evolving global pandemic.